Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher: Conclusions

 \section{Conclusions}

-In this work, we consider a novel variation of the $c$-differential framework by shifting the multiplication by $c$ to the inputs of the $S$-box, preserving structural integrity and enabling practical cryptanalytic applications.
-Our approach bridges the theoretical concept with concrete cipher analysis, leading to the discovery of security concerns for the full-round Russian cipher Kuznyechik.
+In this work, we consider a novel variation of the $c$-differential analysis by shifting the multiplication by $c$ to the inputs of the $S$-box, preserving structural integrity and enabling practical cryptanalytic applications.
+Our approach bridges the theoretical concept with concrete cipher analysis, leading to the discovery of security concerns for the full-round Russian cipher Kuznyechik variant.
 Furthermore, by systematically running the analysis for different numbers of rounds, $c$ values, and mask configurations, one can gain insights into Kuznyechik's resistance to $c$-differential attacks.
-This highlights the potential of input-modified $c$-differential techniques in the evaluation of block ciphers.
-Future research can further explore this framework on other symmetric primitives.
+Future research can explore this technique on other symmetric primitives.

-The robust statistical apparatus, combined with the accurate implementation of Kuznyechik and the systematic testing strategy, makes this framework a powerful tool for cryptanalytic research on the security of the Kuznyechik block cipher, and not only, against $c$-differential attacks.
+The statistical methodology, combined with the implementation of Kuznyechik and the systematic testing strategy, provides a tool for evaluating the security of block ciphers against $c$-differential attacks.
 The $c$-differential analysis unequivocally demonstrates strong evidence that the tested cryptographic primitive of Kuznyechik displays non-randomness for some $c$-values, even for full-rounds.
+In addition, we compute a two-round $c$-differential distinguisher that is better than the optimal theoretical differential distinguisher in the classical scenario.

-The framework represents a significant advancement in the practical application of $c$-differential uniformity concepts to real-world cryptographic primitives, providing researchers with a powerful tool for identifying subtle weaknesses in block cipher designs.
-It incorporates modern multiple testing corrections and meta-analytical techniques, significantly reducing false positive rates while maintaining high sensitivity.
-The combination of an optimized, parallelized implementation and sequential testing enables analysis of larger sample sizes than previously feasible.
-The multi-faceted approach provides robust detection of various bias patterns, and its adaptive methodology ensures appropriate analysis across different cipher security levels.
+The technique we employ applies $c$-differential uniformity concepts to block cipher analysis, providing a method for identifying statistical weaknesses in cipher designs.
+It incorporates multiple testing corrections and meta-analytical techniques to control false positive rates.
+The combination of a parallelized implementation and sequential testing enables analysis of large sample sizes.
+The approach provides detection of various bias patterns, and the adaptive methodology adjusts the analysis for different round counts.